sachindae/sachindae.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a Machine Learning Engineer at Annapurna Labs working on LLM inference acceleration for AWS Trainium chips.
+I am currently a Machine Learning Engineer at Annapurna Labs working on accelerating LLM inference for AWS Trainium chips.

 Previously, I have worked at Amazon Music and SpaceX, and interned at NVIDIA, and received my master's and bachelor's degrees in Computer Science from UC San Diego.